-One important observation from our evaluations is that the (practical) selection criterion that we introduce-the marginal likelihood of the completemodel sufficient statistics-is a good guide for model search.
+One important observation from our evaluations is that the (practical) selection criterion that we introduce-the marginal likelihood of the complete-model sufficient statistics-is a good guide for model search.
 An interesting question is: Why?
 We hope that this work will stimulate theoretical work to answer this question and perhaps uncover better approximations for guiding model search.
-Friedman (1998) has some initial insight.

-A possibly related challenge for theoretical study has to do with the apparent accuracy of the Cheeseman- Stutz approximation for the marginal likelihood.
+A possibly related challenge for theoretical study has to do with the apparent accuracy of the Cheeseman-Stutz approximation for the marginal likelihood.
 As we have discussed, in experiments with multinomial mixtures, Chickering & Heckerman (1997) have found the approximation to be at least as accurate and sometimes more accurate than the standard Laplace approximation.
 Our evaluations have also provided some evidence that the Cheeseman-Stutz approximation is an accurate criterion for model selection.